russross/meddler/README.md

 * http://github.com/russross/meddler

-This is currently designed for SQLite, MySQL, and PostgreSQL, but it can be configured for use with other databases.
+This is currently configured for SQLite, MySQL, and PostgreSQL, but it can be configured for use with other databases.
 If you use it successfully with a different database, please contact me and I will add it to the list of pre-configured databases.